A Foundation for the people of Schenectady

 The Schenectady Foundation was created by community leaders in 1962 as a charitable trust to benefit the health and well-being of people who live and work in Schenectady County, NY.
 Today, the seeds planted by our founders have come to bountiful fruition.
 Backed by a sustainable, ever-growing community fund -- the Foundation has emerged as a force in Schenectady’s social sector by performing three essential roles:

-1. Catalyst.
-We are an investor in projects with the potential to move the needle on our community’s most difficult issues, such as food insecurity, neighborhood blight, and disconnected youth.
+Catalyst.
+We are an investor in projects with the potential to move the needle on our community’s most challenging issues, such as food insecurity and neighborhood blight.
 See our "Grants" section to learn more about the Foundation’s grants.

 Assets managed by Trustee banks grow through appreciation, and from new gifts, providing a sustainable source of support for Schenectady’s charities.
 In 1963, the Foundation made its first grant: $250 to the YMCA.
 While a modest gift at that time, it was the first of many to come.